 Line probe assay

-Xpert MTB/RIF is an automated rapid nucleic acid amplification test (NAAT) that can simultaneously identify M. tuberculosis DNA in a sputum sample and detect resistance to rifampin (rifampicin) in as little as 2 h.
-The Xpert MTB/RIF is more sensitive than sputum smear microscopy and about as sensitive as culture for diagnosing TB.
+Xpert MTB/RIF is an automated rapid NAAT that can simultaneously identify M. tuberculosis DNA in a sputum sample and detect resistance to rifampin (rifampicin) in as little as 2 hours.
+The Xpert MTB/RIF NAAT is more sensitive than sputum smear microscopy and about as sensitive as culture for diagnosing TB.
+Newer versions of Xpert MTB/RIF Ultra (Xpert Ultra) can detect resistance mutations to both first-line drugs First-line drugs for TB Tuberculosis is a chronic, progressive mycobacterial infection, often with an asymptomatic latent period following initial infection.
+Tuberculosis most commonly affects the lungs.
+Symptoms include... read more and many second-line drugs Second-line drugs for TB Tuberculosis is a chronic, progressive mycobacterial infection, often with an asymptomatic latent period following initial infection.
+Tuberculosis most commonly affects the lungs.
+Symptoms include... read more .

 There are a variety of diagnostic algorithms that differ based on the tests available.

-If an Xpert MTB/RIF test on a sputum sample is positive, the diagnosis of pulmonary TB is considered confirmed.
-In such cases, treatment can be started based on rifampin susceptibility.
+If an Xpert MTB/RIF or Xpert Ultra test on a sputum sample is positive, the diagnosis of pulmonary TB is considered confirmed.
+In such cases, treatment can be started based on local drug susceptibility patterns.

 If NAAT and AFB smear results are negative or if AFB smear results are positive and NAAT results are negative, clinical judgment is used to determine whether to begin anti-TB treatment while awaiting results of culture.